near/devrel/.github/ISSUE_TEMPLATE/proposal-template.md

 - [ ] todo 1...
 - [ ] 2...

-## What is the scope of this? (range: x-small is 1 hour, x-large is over a month of work)
+## What is the t-shirt size of this? (range: x-small is 1 hour, x-large is over a month of work)
 - [ ] x-small
 - [ ] small
 - [ ] medium